Dhi13man/SnakeGameAlgo/README.md

 4. Speed of the Game.

 The implemented auto-play algorithm does not use any kind of Deep learning or Artificial Intelligence modelling.
 It does not use any Search or traversal algorithms.

-It is merely implemented using if-else decision trees and performs satisfactorily, even when a large number of automated snakes are involved.
+It is only implemented using if-else decision trees and performs satisfactorily, even when a large number of automated snakes are involved.

-Scroll down to main() at the bottom of the Snake+Algo.py code for changing and checking game parameters.
+Scroll down to main() at the bottom of the Snake+Algo.py code for checking and changing game parameters.

 -----------------------------------------------------------------------------------------------------------------------------------------------